ZoPE: A Fast Optimizer for ReLU Networks with Low-Dimensional Inputs: Experimental Results

-Next, we demonstrate using the proposed optimizer to project an image onto the output manifold of a conditional GAN. \Cref{fig:close_ims} shows several images and their closest generated images from the GAN.
-This could be used to measure how closely the GAN captures the training data, giving a recall metric to evaluate a GAN and inform hyperparameter choice.
+Next, we demonstrate using the proposed optimizer to project an image onto the output manifold of a conditional GAN.
+The GAN has a finite, convex support for its latent variables.
+This allows us to project onto the range of the network, under some $\ell_p$ norm, by minimizing the convex objective function in \cref{eqn:projection}. \Cref{fig:close_ims} shows several images and their corresponding closest generated images from the GAN.
+The visual similarity between the two rows gives some evidence that the GAN is capturing the desired images in its output manifold.
+However, we still see some slight differences between the images.
+The degree of these differences can be used to measure how closely the GAN captures each training datapoint, giving a recall metric to evaluate a GAN and inform hyperparameter choice, as was done in \citet{katz2021verification}.
+Note that this analysis, and the sense of ``closeness'' in this context, depends on the norm used for the projection.